arnabk/udacity-nanodegree-capstone/report.md

 Trading is a probability game.
 Our first model is using a random number generator to generate a number between `0` and `1` and taking position based on the value.
 The goal is to prove that a systemic approach (in this case using machine learning models) yields higher returns as compared to taking position randomly.

 If the value of random number generator is less `.3` (inclusive), we will short the stock and close the position before market closes for the day.
 Similarly, if the generated number is greater than `.7` (inclusive), we will buy the the stock.
 Any value between `.3` and `.7` will be excluded and no position in market would be taken.
-The success of this approach is going to be based on how many positive were closed with profit.
-This data is going to be our benchmark to compare with second model.
+The success of this approach is going to be based on how many trades were closed with profit.
+This data is going to be our benchmark to compare with our model.

 ## III.
 Methodology

 ### Data Preprocessing

-Our data in data frame is listed as ascending order based on data.
+Our data in data frame is listed as ascending order based on date.
 The features mentioned above are going to be generated using ta-lib.
 Different types of technical indicators are used.
 One of each technical indicator category from Volume, Moving Average, Osscilator, etc are used so that we get a diversified representation of our price data.

 We also calculated changes upto past 10 days from current price.

 `Label` is calculated as

-    Label = Next day N - 1, which is change in Adj Close price to next day
+    Label = Current price - previous day price
+          = N - 1

-`direction` is calculated as
+`direction` is calculated as (Using normalized Label data)

     direction = Label >= .4, then BUY
               = Label <= -.4, then SELL